umdcs/umdalive/README.md

 > - Minimum Android SDK: 15+ (minimum Ice Cream Sandwich 4.0.3).
 > - Target SDK: 25.

-To run the App you need to connect to the server and a MongoDB.
+To run the App you need to connect run the node server and have an instance of mongo running.
 The IP address is set to the emulator tunnel by default but can be changed in RESTModel.

 **Node will need these modules installed**
 - express